CityHawk/ppboot/README.md

 ## How to use

-The script was designed to be a single file entity.
+The script was designed to be a single file entity `ppboot.rb`.
 You can drop it within your module or copy it to the box

     mkdir /tmp/mybootdir
     ruby ppboot --modulepath /tmp/mybootdir --input /path/to/my/module/metadata.json
     puppet apply --modulepath /path/to/my/:/tmp/mybootdir

-If you do not specify modulepath the default will be used (/etc/puppet/modules if root, $HOME/.puppet/modules if unprivileged user)
+If you do not specify modulepath the default will be used (`/etc/puppet/modules` if root, `$HOME/.puppet/modules` if unprivileged user)

 ## Requirements